TorchAI/scuro-spec/README.md

 "Dummy[]": {}

 ```
-Here, `Dummy` is the name of the returned result of the json inside its json body .
+Here, `Dummy` will be the name of the returned result of its json body .
-`[]` indicates that the json insides the {} will contains all the information of a single, independent, full SQL query.
+`[]` indicates that the json inside the {} will contain all the information of a single, independent, full SQL query.

 ```